 How do I import boundaries into Field360 Studio using shapefiles?

-Field Boundaries play an important role in all aspects of Field360 Studio and Corteva Fields.
+Field Boundaries play an important role in all aspects of Field360 Studio.
 Review the field boundaries each year as early as possible to avoid issues later in the year.
 Through Field360 Studio, we can upload shapefiles, CSV's, or KML files exported from another service to establish these boundaries.

 - Access to Field360 Studio is required.